BurdetteLamar/markdown_helper/markdown/use_cases/include/include_markdown/use_case_template.md

 @[markdown](included.md)

-And here's the included markdown, as rendered on this page:
+And here's the finished markdown, as rendered on this page:

 ---